Maine

 Maine imposes a sales and use tax on religious organizations’ sales and only provides limited exemptions for certain items.

-Maine imposes a sales and use tax on religious organizations’ purchases and only provides limited exemptions for certain items.
+Maine imposes a sales and use tax on religious organizations’ purchases and only provides limited exemptions for certain organizations.

 Maine imposes property tax but, upon application, generally provides an exemption to religious organizations for property used for religious and/or charitable purposes.